KleaTech/MacIssues/README.md

 - No screenshot snapping tool, complicated shortcuts for screenshots and no support for PrtScr button
   - Solution: BTT support multiple ways to create snapshots.
 You can select region for snapshot and edit it immediately.

+- Applications with no open windows sometimes keeps running for no reason
+  - Note: In some cases it makes sense for an application to keep running background tasks, but it's possible to do without showing up in the running applications (eg. on the Dock).
+There's no good reason to be in this half-opened state.
+  - Solution: On the AltTab user interface there's a purple quit button wihich is a convinient way to close these apps.
+  - Alternative solution: There are tools to do this and BTT can also do it, but sometimes the detection for windowless apps fail and important windows are closed immediately after they open.
+These can cause weird behavior and issues.
+My suggestion is to use AltTab, it's convenient.